UniversityOfPlymouth-Electronics/Embedded-Systems/level4/readme.md

 Changes for 2020:

-* Adoption of Mbed Studio v1.0
+* Adoption of Mbed Studio v1.X
 * Adoption of Mbed-os 6.X
 * More content on the fundamentals of C and C++ programming
 * The [existing glossary](http://blogs.plymouth.ac.uk/embedded-systems/glossary-2/) is being migrated to a [new version](/glossary/README.md)
+* Blended delivery model

 # Level 4 Course
 If you are a student at the University of Plymouth, welcome to the first lab!